pauljang3/HelpDesk-Experience/realproblems/ScanToEmailPrinterFix.md

 ## Resolution
 ### Solution
+- The solution to the scan-to-email issue involved switching from the Bell SMTP server to Google's `smtp.gmail.com` server.
+This change was necessary due to the phasing out of support for "less secure apps" by public SMTP servers, including Bell.
+- After switching the server, I used 2 differemt Google App Password to authenticate both the printers and reconfigured the printer's SMTP settings to use port 587 for TLS.

 ### Testing
+- After implementing the solution, I tested the scan-to-email function on both printers.
+I was able to send a test email successfully from the Xerox and Brother printers, confirming that the issue had been resolved.
+- Additionally, I tested the health report emails from the Windows Server 2012 machine, and these were successfully sent as well.

 ### Outcome
+- Both printers regained their scan-to-email functionality, and the server was able to send its health report emails.
+- The issue was fully resolved, and the SOHO was able to continue using the printers without interruptions.

 ---

 ## Reflection
 ### What Went Well
+- Once I shifted my focus from the specific error codes to the broader issue of SMTP authentication, the solution became clearer.
+- The research into the recent changes to SMTP server security was time-consuming but ultimately led to the discovery of the Google App Password solution, which resolved the issue effectively.
+- I was able to successfully troubleshoot and implement the solution within a couple hours, which is a positive outcome for a complex issue.

 ### Areas for Improvement
+- I could have been more proactive in recognizing that the issue was likely not limited to the printer but part of a larger authentication issue affecting multiple devices.
+This could have saved time during the troubleshooting process.
+- Initially, I focused too much on the error codes, which led me down the wrong troubleshooting path.
+A broader perspective could have helped me identify the core issue sooner.

 ### Lessons Learned
+- It’s important to take a step back and reassess the situation when stuck, especially when multiple devices are affected by the same issue.
+- Taking your time to examine the information provided can save a great deal of time.
+- Researching common solutions and considering potential external factors (such as SMTP server security changes) can save valuable time and lead to quicker resolutions.
+- Staying flexible and adjusting the approach based on new information is key in solving technical problems efficiently.

 ---